fabier/pixnfit/doc/api/users.md

 <a name="save"></a>
 ## POST /api/v1/user
+*User account creation step 1 - required*
-Creates a new user.
+Creates a new user
-An email is automatically sent to the user to validate its account.
-The user must click on the link to validate the account creation (spam prevention).
 ### Params
 ```json
 {